 Considering the importance of social and regional heterogeneity within the country [39,49–51], we analyze results for different regions and socioeconomic groups.
-To our best knowledge, there is no previous literature assessing historical multidimensional energy poverty indexes in developing countries focusing on the heterogeneity across regions, income groups, and between urban and rural areas.
+To our best knowledge, there is no previous literature assessing historical multidimensional energy poverty indices in developing countries focusing on the heterogeneity across regions, income groups, and between urban and rural areas.
+Studies at sub-regional and different income levels are important factors to orient policies, as they can identify problems and concerns related to certain conditions.

 The remainder of the paper is organized as follows.
 Next section introduces the context of energy poverty in Brazil.
 Section 3 presents the research method and describes the MEPI methodology, dimensions, and the data source for the case study.
 Section 4 provides the results, including sensitivity analyses.
 The discussion that follows in section 5 describes the limitations of physical access to modern energy sources in guaranteeing energy poverty eradication in the country and a social-economic characterization of those households considered as energy poor.
-Finally, we conclude by highlighting the main findings of this study and possible directions for policy design.
+Finally, we conclude by highlighting the main findings of this study and possible recommendations for policy design.

 Brazilian energy context